Ztkent/crab-crawler/README.md

 # 🦀 data-crawler 🦀
-This is a rust web crawler, it is designed to collect training data.
+This is a rust web crawler, it is designed to collect training data from the web.

 ## Configuration